emoon/remotelink/README.md

 ## Disclaimer

 Running `remotlink --host` on a machine is **very insecure** as it allows others to run any code on your target.
 Only use this tool if you know what you are doing.
+This tool is currently also very much WIP.

 ## How to use